 If developer A makes changes to an object, they will be overwritten if developer B makes additional changes.

 Having the optional policy enabled (which is, in reality, having no policy) requires the team to communicate outside ApexSQL Source Control to avoid overriding each other’s changes.

 By setting the Permissive policy, a requirement is created that each object must be checked out before editing:

 An object can be checked out from the Object Explorer pane, by choosing the Check out option from the context menu:

 As soon as an object is checked out, it can be edited.
 To verify that an object is checked out, note the icon on an object.
-A green check mark indicates that it has been checked out by you:
+A blue checkmark indicates that it has been checked out by you:

-If an object is not checked out, (while the Permissive policy is active) ApexSQL Source Control prevents any developer to make any changes against it, enforcing the requirement that it must be checked out first.
+If an object is not checked out (while the Permissive policy is active), ApexSQL Source Control prevents any developer from making any changes against it, enforcing the requirement that it must be checked out first.

 In such cases, the following warning dialog will appear:

 It is possible to check out an object that is already checked out by someone else.